rocky/python-uncompyle6/README.rst

 -----------------------

 Python 2 deparsing is probably as solid as the various versions of uncompyle2.
-Python 3 deparsing is not as solid.
-Using Python 2 to deparse Python 3 has severe limitations, due to byte code format differences and the current inablity to retrieve code object fields across different Python versions.
-(I envy the pycdc C++ code which doesn't have such problems because they live totally outside of Python.)
+Python 3 deparsing is okay but not as solid.

 See Also
 --------